An overview of crime statistics for the US

 Sources for the above are available at New US Crime Data.

-You will hear from a variety of sources that violence in 2022 and 2023 is far below that of previous decades which is true yet fear of crime (see below) is currently at record highs.
+You will hear from a variety of sources that current violence is far below that of previous decades which is true yet fear of crime (see below) is currently at record highs.

-There is also data indicating that most Americans are victimized by crime each year if you include violent, property, identity theft, and cyber crimes.
+There is also data indicating that most Americans are victimized by crime each year including violent, property, identity theft, and cyber crimes.
 Repeat victimizations may have an impact on understanding these numbers.

 Data from the National Crime Victimization Survey state that we were at record historical lows for criminal activity.
 From 1993 to 2015, the rate of violent crime declined from 79.8 to 18.6 victimizations per 1,000 persons age 12 or older.